 We tested whether TADs within rice are significantly co-expressed, using expression data from plants grown in greenhouse under control and salinity stress conditions.
 We focused on identified TAD and non-TAD domains (remaining segments of the genome not identified as a TAD) (Fig. 4A, Table S3).
 We found that genes within TAD domains show significantly lower levels of variation in expression compared to non-TAD regions (Fig. 4B).
 In normal greenhouse conditions, the mean coefficient of variation (CV) of gene expression in TADs is 1.69, while in non-TAD regions it is 2.49; in saline conditions the mean CV for TADs = 1.68 and non-TAD regions = 2.46 (two-tailed t-test P < 0.0001).
-This result was also replicated under stress conditions in the greenhouse and field across multiple timepoints, as well as for TAD and non-TAD regions located within euchromatin and heterochromatin (Fig. S4, Fig. S5).(88) The lower variance of gene expression within TADs is consistent with the role of TADs in restricting the activity of regulatory elements (41,89), indicating that these inferred rice TADs may indeed represent functional units of gene co-expression.
+This result was also replicated under stress conditions in the greenhouse and field across multiple timepoints, as well as for TAD and non-TAD regions located within euchromatin and heterochromatin (Fig. S4, Fig. S5).
+To gain further support for our finding, we leveraged the publicly available Azucena root gene expression data measured under normal and aluminum stress conditions (88), and were able to replicate our result (Fig. S6).
+The lower variance of gene expression within TADs is consistent with the role of TADs in restricting the activity of regulatory elements (41,89), indicating that these inferred rice TADs may indeed represent functional units of gene co-expression.